 Our history at NCC

-From highways to the Million housing program
+From highways to the Million homes program

 During the first half of the 20th century, our business is characterized by roads and other infrastructure, as well as public buildings and housing.